 Google has just announced an Ad Grants policy change.
 This change is one of the biggest we’ve seen in years and will impact Ad Grant strategies across the board.
-So, if you haven’t heard, here are the changes and what they mean for you.
+So, if you haven’t heard, here are the changes and what they mean for you and your Google Grants strategy.

 $2.00 Bid Cap Removed